-In this exercise we’ll be doing the exact same thing with the next two strings.
+In this exercise, we’ll be doing the exact same thing with the next two strings.
 Keep doing this with all string combinations in the scale.

-I suggest applying this exercise to every new scale you learn, since it will not only help you build speed on the guitar, but also learn the scale better to use it in improvisation.
+I suggest applying this exercise to every new scale you learn since it will not only help you build speed on the guitar but also learn the scale better to use it in improvisation.

 Guitar speed exercise 5

 All the above exercises require effort from both of your hands.
-This is important since the right hand, and synchronisation between both hands (learn more about this topic and other important techniques and strategies to playing fast in this free course on building speed on guitar) need to be trained as much as the left hand if you want to play fast.
+This is important since the right hand, and synchronization between both hands (learn more about this topic and other important techniques and strategies to playing fast in this free course on building speed on guitar) need to be trained as much as the left hand if you want to play fast.

 However, there are phrasing techniques you can execute with your left hand that will give you the ability to play even faster when trained.